We keep this privacy notice under regular review, and it was last updated on 13 June 2023.

 Who are we?

-Kent County Council collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
-The Kent Public Health Observatory provides analysis, knowledge and evidence to improve health and wellbeing across Kent as part of the Strategic Commissioning Division.
+Kent County Council collects, uses, and is responsible for certain personal information about you.
+When we do so, we are regulated under the United Kingdom General Data Protection Regulation (‘UK GDPR’) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
 Our Data Protection Officer is Benjamin Watts.

 The personal information we collect and use

 In the course of providing a public health observatory service we do not collect personal information, but we do obtain personal information from other sources as follows:

 - NHS Digital

 - NHS organisations such as NHS England, Integrated Care Boards, GP practices, and other provider organisations

 - District and Borough Councils

 - Descriptions such as socio-economic categories, levels of deprivation, household groupings, ethnicity, gender, age, smoking status, type of housing, locations like ward and lower super output area, frailty ratings, and likelihood of being re-admitted to hospital.

 - Health conditions such as diagnoses, procedures, test results, types of services used, and medications prescribed.